 Bamboo is strong and flexible.
 This means that it can be a good substitute for plastic.

-Concerns are there about bamboo products
+What concerns are there about bamboo products?

 It is almost impossible to grow bamboo commercially in Europe.
 So 80% of the world’s bamboo comes from China, where standards for organic and sustainable production are often very difficult to ascertain.